nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 ### Steps to requesting the data extract {#steps-to-requesting-the-data-extract}

-1. A request is made to the existing supplier (source) to provide a ‘Data extract request form’ or similar.
-This is usually sent by the GP IT delivery partner (such as a Commissioning Support Unit) but this may differ by region.
+1. A request is made to the current supplier to provide a ‘Data extract request form’ or similar.
+This is usually sent by the delivery partner (CSU) but this may differ by region.
-2. The existing supplier will send a ‘Data extract request form’ (or similar) directly to the practice.
+2. The current supplier will send a ‘Data extract request form’ (or similar) directly to the practice.
-3. The practice completes and returns the form to the existing supplier (source) along with the dates of when the extract is to be delivered as advised by the new supplier (Dates for the Initial data production phase.
+3. The practice completes and returns the form to the current supplier along with the dates of when the extract is to be delivered as advised by the new supplier (Dates for the [Initial data production](/prm-practice-migration/guide/initial-data-production) phase).
-4. The Source Supplier will ensure that the data is transferred to the new supplier (target) safely and securely.
+4. The current supplier will ensure that the data is transferred to the new supplier safely and securely.

 ### Arrange your Kick-off and Technical Survey